How to Decrease the Risk for Coronavirus in Seniors

 Carefully monitor any changes in your health and in the health of people in your care.

 In-home caregivers have experience working with people who have health conditions, including seniors who have infectious illnesses.
 Caregivers understand important tasks for illness prevention and recovery such as medication administration, meal preparation, personal hygiene, and stress reduction.
 They can help seniors be extra diligent with hand washing and can provide indoor activities so that seniors can avoid going out of the home and being at risk in the event of a community outbreak.
 Caregivers can also help seniors stock up on supplies, arrange medical appointments, and keep an eye on any suspicious symptoms or changes in health.

 Caregivers can also help seniors remember not to panic.
 A pandemic may seem scary, but with the right help and assistance, seniors can decrease their risk for COVID-19.

-If you or a loved one is in need of in-home care services or senior care in San Jose and surrounding areas, please reach out to Alegre Home Care.
+If you or a loved one is in need of in-home care services or senior care in San Jose or any of the surrounding areas, please reach out to Alegre Home Care.
 We are a community-focused home care agency that has been servicing seniors and people with disabilities in Northern California for over 25 years.
 All of our caregivers are highly trained and have many years of experience providing in-home care services.
 Please contact us at one of our locations here.